 Treatment of skin lesions depends on the underlying cause and may include:

-Antibiotics and supportive care.
+Bubonic plague: Oral antibiotics and supportive care.
 Strict quarantine is necessary for cats to prevent the spread of infection.

-Regular flea treatment of both your cat and the home.
+Cat fleas: Regular flea treatment of both your cat and the home.

-Corticosteroids to relieve symptoms.
+Skin inflammation: Corticosteroids will be prescribed to relieve symptoms.

-Clean the chin daily with witch hazel or medicated topical solutions for more advanced cases.
+Feline acne: Clean the chin daily with witch hazel or medicated topical solutions for more advanced cases.
 Switch to ceramic or metal food bowls and wash daily with warm, soapy water.

-Eliminate the allergen if possible, keep the cat parasite free.
+Eosinophilic granuloma complex: Eliminate the allergen if possible, keep the cat parasite free.
 Steroids to treat inflammation.
 Severe cases may need immunosuppressive drugs.

-Systemic anti-fungal medication and supportive care.
+Blastomycosis: Systemic anti-fungal medication and supportive care.

-Painkillers to relieve pain, severe cases may require surgery to remove damaged tissue
+Frostbite: Painkillers to relieve pain, severe cases may require surgery to remove damaged tissue

-Treatment depends on the severity.
+Burns: Treatment depends on the severity.
 Mild burns can be treated by flushing the area with cold water and applying aloe vera gel.
 Clean and apply antiseptic to second-degree burns.
 Hospitalisation, intravenous fluids, painkillers and antibiotics for third-degree burns.